Involuntary Weight Loss

 • Loss of muscle mass (sarcopenia)

-In older people, multiple chronic disorders often contribute to weight loss.
+In older adults, multiple chronic disorders often contribute to weight loss.
 Dental problems (eg, periodontitis) become more common with aging and can compromise nutrient intake and digestion.
 Social isolation tends to decrease food intake.
 Particularly in nursing home patients, depression is a very common contributing factor.
-It is difficult to sort out the exact contribution of specific factors because of the interactions between factors such as depression, loss of function, drugs, dysphagia, dementia, and social isolation.
+It is difficult to sort out the exact contribution of specific factors because of the interactions between factors such as depression, loss of function, medications, dysphagia, dementia, and social isolation.

 • Dentition